AN INTRODUCTION TO THE ANTIQUE JEWELLERY PERIODS

 VICTORIAN

-The Victorian era was one of romance.
+The Victorian Era was one of romance.
 Queen Victoria was madly in love with her Albert, and the jewellery swayed in style accordingly.
 The jewellery of that period is essentially 50% very fine, delicate pieces, the other 50% being completely the opposite - large and robust.

 Brooches and pins were very in, as were coloured stones.
 Flower motifs and leaves were hugely popular, as was animal themed jewellery.
 Later, when Albert died, mourning jewellery became very popular, often incorporating pictures and even the hair of the deceased.